GabrielOprea/Message-Management-client-server-application/README.md

 The messages sent can be of different types: integers, floats, large numbers, strings.
 The client receives the message and is able to parse it accordingly.
 All the communication is done with I/O multiplexing and socket programming.
-The server allows many simultaneous connections, and the clients use commands in stdin to communicate with the server.
+The server allows many simultaneous connections, and the clients use commands from stdin to communicate with the server.
 At the end of the program, all the sockets are closed.